Century Theatre (Central Park West): New Theatre

-The building was located a mile above the Theater District, and it was exceedingly expensive to maintain.
+The building was located a mile north of the Theater District, and it was exceedingly expensive to maintain.
 Financially, the venture proved to be a boondoggle.
 At the end of the second season, the founders of the company decided to abandon the theatre and lease it out.
 Plans were made to construct a smaller building in the theatre district, but it was found to be impracticable and the company folded.
 The theatre critic William Winter wrote:

 Not long ago an institution which was expected to benefit the Stage and the Public went down in miserable failure, in the collapse of the New Theatre.
 The Directors of that institution provided 'practically unlimited capital' for the venture, — an aid which Lester Wallack, for one, never had and never dreamed of having.
 The observer of to-day was able to see at first hand exactly what kind of theatrical company could be formed after a long absence of stock-companies; half a million dollars was lost in the effort, and persons of experience, knowledge, and taste have had an opportunity to see what the much-vaunted 'commercialism' has really done for the American Stage, and how necessary it is that other forces should control it.

 Century Theatre

 In 1911, the building was leased to other theatre managers, who changed the name to the Century Theatre, the Century Opera House (1913), and the Century once more (1915), with Florenz Ziegfeld as manager.

 From Europe in 1912 came Judith Gautier and Pierre Loti, producers and supervisors of The Daughter of Heaven.
 Despite their efforts, the critic of The New York Times found the play "rich in spectacle, but dramatically deficient", and the scene changes tedious and "long delayed".

 In 1917, producers Florenz Ziegfeld and Charles Dillingham opened the roof garden as a nightclub and named it the Cocoanut Grove, based on the success of a similar venue, Ziegfeld Midnight Frolic at the New Amsterdam Theatre.
+During the Naismith Basketball Hall of Fame franchise's first official season of existence under that name, the Original Celtics franchise hosted the majority of their home games for the 1918–19 season (which were held during the weekends) at the Century Theatre.
+(While they averaged crowds of around 4,000 fans per game during the games the Celtics hosted that season, the highest amount of fans in a game they hosted was 5,600 for a match against the Edison Indians team from New London, Wisconsin.)
 The "Shrine of Snobbism", as the WPA Guide called it, was demolished in 1930.
 The next year, the Art Deco Century Apartments (designed and developed by the office of Irwin S. Chanin) was completed on the Century Theatre's site.